CenturyLinkCloud/PublicKB/Security/ipsAnywhere.md

 ## Uninstall

 Uninstalls an IPS agent from your server.
-This server needs the ability to make a cURL command.
+This server needs the ability to make an outbound cURL command over port 443.
-This will remove the IPS agent from your server and inactivate your subscription.
+This will remove the IPS agent from your server.
+Billing subscription will be inactivated.

 ##### Structure